On the Reduciblity of a Certain Type of Rank 3 Uniform Oriented Matroid by a Point

 We have seen in Theorem~\ref{theorem:NumberofRegions} that there are polynomial (in $n$) number of regions in any convex $n\operatorname{-}$gon with generic diagonals.
 However in Lemma~\ref{lemma:NumberofTwoStandardConsecutivecycles} we have seen that there are exponential (in $n$) number of $2\operatorname{-}$standard consecutive cycles.
 So we conclude that not every region labeled by $2\operatorname{-}$standard consecutive cycle occurs in every convex $n\operatorname{-}$gon with generic diagonals.
 This motivates the following definition.

-\begin{defn}[Definite and Indefinite Two Standard Consecutive $n\operatorname{-}$cycle] We say a two standard consecutive $n\operatorname{-}$cycle $(a_1=1a_2\ldots a_n)$ is definite if there is a corresponding region $R$ which occurs in every convex $n\operatorname{-}$gon with generic diagonals.
-Otherwise we say the cycle is indefinite. \end{defn} \begin{remark} In the above definition, we have defined, definite cycles for convex $n$-gon with generic diagonals.
+\begin{defn}[Definite and Indefinite $2$-Standard Consecutive $n\operatorname{-}$cycle] We say a $2$-standard consecutive $n\operatorname{-}$cycle $(1=a_1a_2\ldots a_n)$ is definite if there is a corresponding region $R$ which occurs in every convex $n\operatorname{-}$gon with generic diagonals.
+Otherwise, we say the cycle is indefinite. \end{defn} \begin{remark} In the above definition, we have defined, definite cycles for convex $n$-gon with generic diagonals.
 If $\mcl{C}_n$ is the class of all convex $n$-gons in the plane and $(\mcl{C}_n)_{gen}$ is the class of all convex $n$-gons with generic diagonals then we will see in Theorem~\ref{theorem:Reducibility} that the set of definite cycles remains the same for both the classes of convex $n$-gons.
 Those which are not definte are the indefinite cycles.
 The combinatorial descriptions of both types of cycles are given in Theorem~\ref{theorem:DefIndefRegions}. \end{remark}

-\begin{example} All regions labelled by two standard consecutive cycles of a triangle, quadrilateral and a pentagon are definite.
+\begin{example} All regions labelled by $2$-standard consecutive cycles of a triangle, quadrilateral and a pentagon are definite.
 The first occurence of indefinite regions is when $n=6$.
-We refer to Figure~\ref{fig:One}.
-The indefinite two standard consecutive cycles are given by \equ{(145236),(125634).} \end{example}
+We refer to Figure~\emph{\ref{fig:One}}.
+The indefinite $2$-standard consecutive cycles are given by \equ{(145236),(125634).} \end{example}